 Standard tests for bead addiction

-Size of bead hoard and proportion of house this occupies.
+Size of bead hoard and proportion of house this occupies is proportional to the level of the addiction.
 Depletion rate of bank account for bead purchases is also another measure.
-The larger the size or the greater the rate indicates the severity of the condition.
+The larger the size of the hoard or the greater the rate of bank account depletion indicates the severity of the condition.

 Is bead addition contagious?